 Paris Metro Stop: Line 8 between Motte-Picquet – Grenelle and École Militaire

-There is no doubt in my mind that you will consider Champs de Mars as on eof the best neighborhoods in Paris.
+I do no doubt that you will consider Champs de Mars as one eof the best neighborhoods in Paris.
 Champs de Mars has one of the best views of the Eiffel Tower in Paris.
-I love strolling around this neighborhood and meeting friends, usually with cheese and a bottle of wine, and spend a good chunk of the day relaxing, with the spectacular backdrop of the Eiffel Tower.
+I love strolling around this neighborhood and meeting friends, usually with cheese and a bottle of wine, and spending a good chunk of the day relaxing with the spectacular backdrop of the Eiffel Tower.

 Hotels Near Champ de Mars